CarlQLange/fit/readme.md

 However, this only works on OSX.
 That's just how life goes - until Windows has Applescript I don't think it's possible to interact with iTunes.
 I use applescript to play, pause, and generally make iTunes do things.
 No other way, as far as I know.

+Also!
+You need python3.
+Apparently it doesn't come installed by default on OSX, so you'll have to get it yourself.
+You do that by grabbing the installer from http://python.org/download/releases/3.2.2/ and running it.
+You could also do

+	brew install python3

+if you have brew installed (which you should because package managers are pretty much the best thing).
+Thanks to Teddy Cross (@tkazec) for pointing it out to me!

 *ANYWAY* on OSX you can do

 	python3 ./fitunes.py play "till the world ends"